GoogleCloudPlatform/terraform-google-alloy-db/examples/example_with_private_service_connect/README.md

 # Example AlloyDB with private service connect (PSC) enabled

 This example illustrates how to use the `alloy-db` module to deploy a cluster with private service connect (PSC) enabled.
-This example creates
+This example creates:
 - alloyDB cluster/instances in region us-central1 in project passed in `project_id`.
 - alloyDB cross region replica cluster/instances in region us-east1 in project passed in `project_id`.
 - VPC and subnet in project passed in `attachment_project_id`.